HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 #### Battlecruiser
 * Armor 170k->192k
 * Trinity Cannon Weapon
-    * Range 5500->5050 (Being on the nose of the ship, the trinity cannon now has 50 more effective range than all other cruiser weapons.
+    * Range 5500->5050 (All cruiser ranges were reduced.
+However being on the nose of the ship, the trinity cannon now has 50 more effective range than all other cruiser weapons.
 With precise micro, vaygr can slightly out-range other cruisers and win.)
     * Damage vs capitalships 1.26->1.1 (with no micro, makes 1 hiigaran cruiser vs 1 vaygr cruiser consistently come out even like in hw2c.)
+    * Firing arc 6->12 (so it doesn't have to line up so precisely with its targets)
 * Missile Launcher Weapon:
     * Range 6000->5500